-We have been fortunate to have been chosen to provide solutions to a wide range of corporate clients, across the Financial Services, Manufacturing, Legal and Pharmaceutical sectors in both Europe and the United States of America.
-Our fundamental focus has been to provide solutions to enable effective multi channel customer communications whilst maintaining coherence and consistency of both information and brand projection across these multiple channels.
+Our focus has been to provide solutions to enable effective multi channel customer communications whilst maintaining coherence and consistency of both information and brand projection across these multiple channels.

-Integrate's integrated publishing solutions have invariably brought our customers the ability to create highly finished publications and reports, which appear to have been designed manually, automatically.
+integrate's integrated publishing solutions have invariably brought our customers the ability to create highly finished publications and reports, which appear to have been designed manually, automatically.
 This has streamlined the production of any customer communications which are based on information stored electronically and which must be attractive and well presented.
-This information can then be distributed in traditional print, PDF or to a website.
+This information can then be distributed to digital channels, PDF or in traditional print.

 iPlus is the direct result of several years of focused application development by a highly skilled team of computer scientists.
 It is also the indirect result of our longstanding experience in database publishing.

 Integrated Publishing Solutions Ltd. is a privately owned company with all equity held by those who work for the company.